olivereanderson/safari_stats/README.md

 There are three CLI tools contained in this collection.

 * camera-stats: Yields the top 100 average number of pictures by each camera over the last seven days.
-* user-stats: Yields the top 10 number of pictures in sessions over the last seven days fro each user.
+* user-stats: Yields the top 10 number of pictures in sessions over the last seven days for each user.
 * Session-synthesiser: Generate session log files that can be used to test the two aforementioned programs.

 # Building